Damico-Williams/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

-//A event look out for specific user interactions on a page.
+//A function that looks out for specific user interactions on a web application.

 4. Why would we convert a NodeList into an Array?

-//We would convert a Nodelist to be able to use all the array properties on the data.
+//We would convert a Nodelist to an array to be able to use all the array properties on the data.
+Allowing the data to be manipulated.

 5. What is a component?